 - Incidence is unclear due to the extent of underdiagnosis.

 - Post-marketing surveillance studies on nefazodone (no longer licensed but unlicensed preparations are still available) suggest an incidence of 0.4 cases per 1,000 patient-months of treatment.

-- It is estimated that 14-16% of those who take overdoses of selective serotonin reuptake inhibitors (SSRIs) display features of the syndrome.
+- It is estimated that 14-16% of those who take overdoses of SSRIs display features of the syndrome.

 - Deaths with SSRI overdose are associated with combinations of other medications or illicit substances.

-- Drug interactions - there are many.
-It is worth checking with a reputable formulary or toxicologist whether there are any known interactions causing the syndrome, where it is suspected in an individual taking serotonergic agents.
+It is worth checking with a reputable formulary or toxicologist whether there are any known drug interactions causing the syndrome, where it is suspected in an individual taking serotonergic agents.